F&G: History

-On January 16, 2009, the Securities and Exchange Commission("SEC") issued Rule 151A claiming indexed annuities should be regulated as securities and should only be sold by registered representatives.
+On January 16, 2009, the Securities and Exchange Commission("SEC") issued Rule 151A, claiming indexed annuities should be regulated as securities and should only be sold by registered representatives.
 A lawsuit was filed on the same day challenging the SEC's ability to regulate fixed indexed annuities.
 Legislation was also introduced in Congress to exempt these annuities from securities regulation.
 Management of OM Financial Life Insurance actively participated in industry opposition to the proposal.

-On April 6, 2011, Old Mutual announced the completion of sale of its life and annuity business to the Harbinger Group.
+On April 6, 2011, Old Mutual announced the completion of the sale of its life and annuity business to the Harbinger Group.
 Harbinger expressed its intention to use cash flow from the company to fund future acquisitions for the conglomerate.
 Harbinger appointed Lee Launer, a former senior executive of MetLife to run the company as CEO.
 At that time, "OM Financial Life Insurance Company" changed its name back to "Fidelity & Guaranty Life Insurance Company".

 In 2013, the company announced a move of its headquarters to Des Moines, Iowa, citing a lower cost of business and a desire to operate under a similar regulator as rival companies.
 The company launched an initial public offering in late 2013.
-In October, 2014, the company hired Chris Littlefield, former CEO of Aviva USA, as President of the company.
-The company subsequently appointed him CEO in April, 2014.
+In October 2014, the company hired Chris Littlefield, former CEO of Aviva USA, as President of the company.
+The company subsequently appointed him CEO in April 2014.
 In August 2013, Fidelity & Guaranty Life filed Form S-1 with the U.S. Securities and Exchange Commission expressing its intention to complete an initial public equity offering.

 In November 2015, Fidelity announced an agreement to sell the company to the Chinese insurance firm Anbang Insurance for a fee of around $1.57 billion.
 But the deal was terminated and the company was sold to CF Corp in 2017.
 CF Corp rebranded as FGL Holdings.

+In December 2018, FGL Holdings appointed Christopher Blunt as the President & CEO of the company, replacing Christopher Littlefield.
 In 2019, FGL Holdings rebranded Fidelity & Guaranty Life as F&G, seeking to distinguish the company from other companies with Fidelity in their names.
-Later in 2019, FGL Holdings agreed to be acquired by the previously-unrelated Fidelity National Financial, a deal that closed in 2020.
+Later in 2019, FGL Holdings agreed to be acquired by the previously unrelated Fidelity National Financial, a deal that closed in 2020.
+In December 2019, the company announced that it will move its headquarters from Two Ruan building at 601 Locust St. to leased space in 801 Grand which is the tallest building in downtown Des Moines.

 In December 2022, the company returned to public trading following a 15% stock issuance.